AugustinMortier/a-profiles/docs/examples.rst

 Gaussian Filtering
 ^^^^^^^^^^^^^^^^^^

-The application of a gaussian filter can help increasing the SNR (that can be determined with the :func:`aprofiles.profiles_data.ProfilesData.snr()` method).
+The application of a gaussian filter can help increasing the SNR (that can be determined with the :func:`aprofiles.profiles.ProfilesData.snr()` method).

 .. figure:: ../examples/images/attenuated_backscatter.png